ASTEROID ASTROLOGY

 How do I calculate my asteroids?

 Use a calculator that supports the specific asteroids you care about.
-Our master asteroid calculator computes Ceres, Pallas, Juno, Vesta, Eros, Psyche, Aphrodite, Amor, Apollo, Fama, Aura, and Briede from your exact birth date, time, and location.
-Individual per‑asteroid calculators offer deeper placements and interpretations.
+Our master asteroid calculator computes Ceres, Pallas, Juno, Vesta, Eros, Psyche, Aphrodite, Amor, Apollo, Fama, Aura, Briede, and Lucifer from your birth data using local JPL SBDB-derived element sets.
+Individual per-asteroid calculators offer longer source-aware interpretations.

 Do I need exact birth time for asteroids?